yearn/yearn-devdocs/versioned_docs/version-0.4.2/yearn-sdk/yearn-stack.md

 #### IPFS CI/CD for frontend and metadata

-- Frontend and hardcoded values will be stored in IPFS utilizing a similar system to the one [introduced](https://uniswap.org/blog/ipfs-uniswap-interface/) by uniswap.
+- Frontend and hardcoded values will be stored in IPFS utilizing a similar system to the one [introduced](https://uniswap.org/blog/ipfs-uniswap-interface/) by Uniswap.

 ### Historical APY and TVL